radapdal/process/webdevelopmentworkflow.md

 >
 > `QA IN PROGRESS` -> `QA FAILED`

 If issue could not be tested due to circumstances, move it to Blocked and Flag it.
-Assign, comment, and tag the Project Manager accordingly.
+Assign, comment, and tag the Project Lead accordingly.

 > **Issue is Blocked**
 >